0xSero/partisia-docs/docs/operator.md

 ### Setting file permissions

-Now we need to make sure the the user with uid `1500` has the needed access to the files:
+Now we need to make sure the user with uid `1500` has the needed access to the files:

 ```` bash
 sudo chown -R "1500:1500" /opt/pbc-betanet